 Frequently asked questions

-But a broker can make the process easier and often give you more options.
+• No—you can go directly to a bank.
+But a broker can make things easier and give you more options.

-What does a broker do?
+What a broker does:

-Compares multiple lenders
+• Compares multiple lenders to find suitable options

-Matches you to the right policy
+• Matches you to the right policy based on your situation

-When a broker is especially valuable:
+When a broker helps most:

 When you might go direct:

-• In Most cases, mortgage brokers are paid by the lender (the bank) once your loan settles.
+• In most cases, the lender pays us a commission once your loan settles.

 Importantly, this is not added to your loan and doesn’t impact what you pay.
 The Lender pays us.